 Trees overhanging sidewalks must be trimmed to a height of eight feet per Orange Township.
 The homeowner is responsible for making sure your trees are in compliance with township requirements.
 Trim your trees so neighbors can walk the sidewalks without being hit by low hanging branches!
 As a general rule, a 6' tall man should be able to walk with his arm above his head without running into branches, whether he is on the right or left side of the sidewalk!

 Homes need to be maintained.
 Lawns should be cut weekly during the cutting season.
 Weeds should be kept to a minimum.
 Flower beds should be weeded and edged periodically.
 Mold growth should be removed from siding annually.

 NOTE: A good product for removing mold is Wet&Forget Outdoor.
 This attaches to your garden hose so you can spray it onto your siding.
 This product can be purchased from Home Depot, Menards, Lowes, Amazon, etc. It is an affordable alternative to pressure washing.
 There may be other similar products available.
 The HOA is suggesting a solution to mold problems homeowners may have.
 No endorsement should be construed.

 Dead cars are not to be maintained in the driveway or the street.
 Remove or repair them promptly.

 Boats, trailers, campers, wave runners, trucks over one ton, etc. can not be parked in the driveway or street for more than a 24 hour period.

 If there are questions or concerns, contact VGL.
-Or go to the VAC HOA tab and submit your question to the Trustees.
-The HOA wants to work with our neighbors to maintain the neighborhood.
+Or go to the VAC HOA tab and use the Contact Us form to submit your question/concern to the Trustees.
+The HOA wants to work WITH the community.